weltliteratur/vossanto/special_cases.md

   pointed in a direction that feels as though it will lead straight to the next big thing. [link](https://vossanto.weltliteratur.net/timeline/#1175017_0)
-- He acts as if he were the *Louis Pasteur* of /poverty/, identifying its forms for the first time through the lens of some sociological microscope.
+- He acts as if he were the **Louis Pasteur** of *poverty*, identifying its forms for the first time through the lens of some sociological microscope.
-- Loki is the *Bart Simpson* of /Norse mythology/, forever pulling pranks, forever getting caught and forever talking his way out of the consequences.
+- Loki is the **Bart Simpson** of *Norse mythology*, forever pulling pranks, forever getting caught and forever talking his way out of the consequences.

 Here, the source (!) is explained:
-- In a March 28 op-ed article in The Wall Street Journal, she warned Mr. Spielberg that he could ''go down in history as the *Leni Riefenstahl* of /the Beijing Games/,'' a reference to a German filmmaker who made Nazi propaganda films.
+- In a March 28 op-ed article in The Wall Street Journal, she warned Mr. Spielberg that he could ''go down in history as the **Leni Riefenstahl** of *the Beijing Games*,'' a reference to a German filmmaker who made Nazi propaganda films.
-- Hanns Weinberg was the *Joseph Duveen* of /antique porcelain/,'' said Ms. Beiny, comparing her grandfather to the flamboyant early-20th-century dealer who sold old master paintings to American tycoons.
+- Hanns Weinberg was the **Joseph Duveen** of *antique porcelain*,'' said Ms. Beiny, comparing her grandfather to the flamboyant early-20th-century dealer who sold old master paintings to American tycoons.

 Additional adjectives
 ---------------------

 next
-: ''I think Jason Giambi will be **the next Babe Ruth of** *New York*,'' Rodriguez said.
+: ''I think Jason Giambi will be the **next Babe Ruth** of *New York*,'' Rodriguez said.

 future
-: United who has been hailed as **the future Michael Jordan of** *American soccer*.
+: United who has been hailed as the **future Michael Jordan** of *American soccer*.

 would-be
-: Suppose you are **a would-be Michael Jordan of** *my trade*, consulting?
+: Suppose you are **a would-be Michael Jordan** of *my trade*, consulting?

 undisputed
-: Over the last 24 years, he has emerged as **the undisputed Don Quixote of** *the State Legislature*, a man willing to rail endlessly about the political misdeeds of the majority even when absolutely nobody was listening.
+: Over the last 24 years, he has emerged as the **undisputed Don Quixote** of *the State Legislature*, a man willing to rail endlessly about the political misdeeds of the majority even when absolutely nobody was listening.

 abused pint-size
-: He has already had an encounter with two of the students -- the troubled basketball star Lester Dewitt (Usher Raymond) and Ziggy Malone (Robert Ri'chard ), **the abused pint-size Michelangelo of** *the Lincoln High cockloft* by the time Mr.
+: He has already had an encounter with two of the students -- the troubled basketball star Lester Dewitt (Usher Raymond) and Ziggy Malone (Robert Ri'chard ), the **abused pint-size Michelangelo** of *the Lincoln High cockloft* by the time Mr.

 game, albeit hipper
-: If Klensch is **the Cronkite of** the *rag trade*, Crawford is **a game, albeit hipper, Kathie Lee**
+: If Klensch is the **Cronkite** of the *rag trade*, Crawford is **a game, albeit hipper, Kathie Lee**

 new
-: Leslie Carter is apparently **the new Marie Osmond**
+: Leslie Carter is apparently the **new Marie Osmond**
   <!-- here "new" is the modifier? -->